mebusy/notes/dev_notes/note_18.06.md

 ### Gram-Schmidt  A -> Q

-We start with independent vectors ans we want to make them orthonormal.
+We start with independent vectors and we want to make them orthonormal.

 Here comes Gram-Schmidt.

-step :
+ - step :
     0. vector a,b
     1. orthogonal A,B,C  ( Gram )
         - a -> A is ok.
         - b is not ok.
 I'm looking for a vector , starts with b, but makes it orthogonal to A. B should be the error vector when b projection onto a.
             - B = b-p= b- Aᵀb/(AᵀA)·A.  B won't be zero since a,b is independent.
         - Now C is the problem.
 C has to be perpendicular to both A and B.
             - C = c-p<sub>A</sub>-p<sub>B</sub> = c - Aᵀc/(AᵀA)·A - Bᵀc/(BᵀB)·B
     2. q₁=A/‖A‖ , q₂=B/‖B‖ q₃=C/‖C‖   (Schmidt)

 Gram-Schmidt method will keep the same column space.
 A = QR is the magic formula here.
 R turns to be upper triangular.  pls see the book one more time.